KCND-TV: Relocation and rebranding as CKND Winnipeg

 Canwest also argued in its presentation to the CRTC that relocating KCND to Winnipeg would be preferable to starting a new station, as this would provide their station with a $2 million advertising base and would save $1.5 million in capital and start-up costs.

 Canwest was awarded the licence in September 1974 and took over possession and day-to-day management of KCND on March 31, 1975.
-Under the sale agreement, McLendon agreed to sell Canwest the station's equipment and assets, and to act as a consultant until the relocation had been completed, for $774,000 (U.S.) As KCND's U.S. broadcasting licence remained under McLendon's control until after the station left the air, no FCC approval was required.
+Under the sale agreement, McLendon agreed to sell Canwest the station's equipment and assets, and to act as a consultant until the relocation had been completed, for US$774,000.
+As KCND's U.S. broadcasting licence remained under McLendon's control until after the station left the air, no FCC approval was required.
 In the meantime, at the suggestion of KCND general manager and Canwest vice-president Jerry Johnson, Canwest had obtained approval to use the Canadian call letters CKND to emphasize continuity and prevent audience loss.

 Consolidation of KCND's Pembina, North Dakota and Winnipeg, Manitoba operations at a new, larger facility at 603 St. Mary's Road in Winnipeg began in the spring of 1975.
 Arrangements had been made by the end of May 1975 for KCND's seventeen Winnipeg-based employees to continue their employment with CKND.
 Few, if any, of the 22 U.S.-based employees were retained, though all had been offered employment in Canada.

 A CKND mobile production van functioned as KCND's master control system during August 1975, allowing the main master control system to be dismantled in Pembina and then re-assembled in Winnipeg without putting the station off the air.
 CKND's decision to broadcast from an antenna mounted on the CBC-owned CBWT tower near Starbuck, Manitoba, instead of moving the KCND tower to a site near Sanford, Manitoba, as originally planned, also allowed for continuity during the transition.

 KCND-TV's signal on Winnipeg's cable systems went off for the final time on August 31, 1975, at 8:30 p.m., following the 7 p.m. movie, The Thrill of It All.
 The transmitter remained on the air, simulcasting CKND, until 5:30 p.m. the following afternoon.
 CKND-TV signed on for the first time at 9 p.m. on over-the-air channel 9 and cable channel 12 with the program Introducing CKND, followed by the Jerry Lewis MDA Telethon, which began at 9:30 p.m. and was shown until Monday September 1 at 5:30 p.m.

 This was the beginning of Israel Asper's career as a media mogul of the Canwest empire, which culminated in his owning most of the large daily newspapers in Canada and TV stations in nearly every province.